 2. Grapefruit Seed Extract - This acts as a natural antimicrobial agent.
 I add it to the bowl of water that I wash my fruits and vegetables in and also add a few drops to my drinking water occasionally.

 3. Probiotics - These are so important!
 When we have enough good bacteria in our body and we do ingest some pathogenic bacteria, the good will simply outnumber and out-crowd the pathogenic strains.
 So many factors influence the diversity and quantity of bacteria that live in our intestines so it is very individual, but for the most part we could all use a nice boost of the good bacteria, especially when we travel somewhere new.
-Make sure to get a shelf-stable probiotic to bring with you, I really like Dr. Ohhira's.
+Make sure to get a shelf-stable probiotic to bring with you.

 Please book a complimentary 15 Min Discovery Call if you would like support with individual health coaching and custom meal plans.

 I have been enjoying this simple yet satisfiying smoothie for breakfast and usually after yoga.
 I consider hemp protein and matcha two of my favourite travel necessities!

 My Matcha Life Foodie's Matcha is perfect for adding to smoothies and provides anti-inflammatory and liver supporting benefits, not to mention the calming and energizing effect of the L-Theanine found in high-quality matcha.

 Manitoba Harvest Hemp Powder is proving protein, fibre, omega-3 fats, and many more vital nutrients.

 Simply blend with a couple of ripe bananas and water, coconut milk, or almond milk.